Insights and Advice for Enabling More Efficient and Sustainable Construction

 One of the other methods of cost estimation in determining the approximate building cost, this estimate covers the built-up area of the building.
 This is the entire area that the external dimensions of the building cover on the ground floor or any floor level.
 A plinth area rate of building is estimated by identifying the plinth area cost rate of similar constructed buildings in the area.

-Important factors to be considered when applying this method: foundation type, building height, type of materials to be used, roof construction and finishes.
+Essential factors to consider when applying this method include foundation type, building height, type of materials to use, roof construction, and finishes.

 3.2) Cubic Method of Estimating

-The cubic method of estimating, or cube rate cost estimate, is an effective strategy for working out cost estimates for multistorey buildings.
-This type of estimate involves multiplying the volume content of the building by a rate/m3.
+The cubic method of estimating, also known as the cube rate cost estimate, is an effective strategy for determining cost estimates for multi-storey buildings.
+This type of estimate involves multiplying the volume content of the building by a rate per cubic meter.

-This is a more accurate approach than just a plinth estimate, as it covers the whole volume of the building – from floor to rooftop.
+This is a more accurate approach than just a plinth estimate, as it encompasses the entire volume of the building, from the floor to the rooftop.

 3.3) Square Root Estimate

-The square foot estimate approach, which is widely used in the construction and real estate sectors, offers a simple and rapid way to estimate costs based on area.
+The square foot estimate approach, widely used in the construction and real estate sectors, provides a straightforward and efficient method for estimating costs based on area.
 Stakeholders can get a ballpark estimate of project costs by multiplying the total square footage by a predetermined unit cost.
 Despite being straightforward, this approach provides quick insights for initial budgeting and viability analyses.

 3.4) Capacity Cost Factoring Unit

-The capacity cost factoring unit approach takes production capacity and technological specifications into consideration.
+The capacity cost factoring unit approach considers both production capacity and technological specifications.
 It’s specifically designed for industrial projects with complicated machinery and equipment requirements.
-Stakeholders can get estimates that are in line with production objectives and operational requirements by accounting for equipment expenses per unit of capacity.
+Stakeholders can obtain estimates that align with production objectives and operational requirements by accounting for equipment expenses per unit of capacity.
 This approach provides relevance and specificity for applications requiring specialist equipment.

 3.5) Unit Cost Estimate